Tools every small business in India should be using

-SMEApps is a set of business applications for the small and medium enterprises.
-SMEApps provides complete collaboration suite at affordable costs.
-This unique solution is to allow SMEs to have domain name, Company Web site, Internal HR Portal, Business lead capture tool, Customer feedback tool, Purchase order generation tools, On-line purchase order repository, and business e-mails to all employees as part of a packaged solution.
+SMEApps is a set of business applications for small and medium enterprises.
+SMEApps provides a complete collaboration suite at affordable costs.
+This unique solution is to allow SMEs to have domain name, Company Web site, attendance and time tracking software, Business lead capture tool, Customer feedback tool, Purchase order generation tools, On-line purchase order repository, and business e-mails to all employees as part of a packaged solution.
 As per restrictions of the prices, the App companies are offering it at price of website costs.

 Here you could opt for complete call management too!
 CCM is the integration of real-time communication services such as instant messaging, live chat, presence information, telephony, video conferencing, data sharing, all control and speech recognition with non-real-time communication services such as voicemail, e-mail, SMS and fax.
 CCM is not necessarily a single product, but a set of products that provides a consistent user-experience across multiple devices and media-types.

 CSR is the need of the hour.
 CSR made the leap in 2013 from being a “do good” corporate responsibility to a best practice for growing.
 A company’s sense of responsibility towards the community and environment gets it the trust of its consumers along with sense of achievement socially and ecologically.
 You could further use it for marketing and awareness drives that will only address to your arrival in the market positively.

 As I write this my son enters the room with a relatively lesser-known ketchup brand that has a little pack of tomato seeds.
 Promotions like these get a win-win proposition for the company, customer and the environment.

 India is a very unique market perhaps the only one so diverse in every way; be it ethnic, economic or social.
 Therefore copy and pasting a successful model from another country or even another region does not work.